dannycab/phy481msu/syllabus.md

 -   Class Meetings: MWF 12:40 PM - 1:30 PM (1415 BPS)
 -   Instructor: <caballero@pa.msu.edu>, cell: (517) 420-5330, office:
     1310-A BPS
--   TA: Dennis Foren (<forenden@msu.edu>)
--   Office hrs: TBD I enjoy visiting and talking with you about physics.
+-   Office hrs: Open door policy.
+I enjoy visiting and talking with you about physics.
 -   Web page:
     [dannycab.github.io/phy481msu/](http://dannycab.github.io/phy481msu/)

+-   TA: Dennis Foren (<forenden@msu.edu>)
+-   Office hrs: TDB

+#### Piazza Discussion Forum
+*This term we will be using Piazza for class discussion.
+The system is highly catered to getting you help fast and efficiently from classmates, the TA, and myself.
+Rather than emailing questions to the teaching staff, I encourage you to post your questions on Piazza.
+Find our class page at: <https://piazza.com/msu/fall2016/phy481/home>*

 ### Overview